Research Interests

 Here is a full list via ADS

-including 18 refereed papers (five 1st-author, see below) and 3 IAU proceedings
+including 21 refereed papers (six 1st-author, see below) and 4 proceedings

 [5] Maser Investigation toward Off-Plane Stars (MIOPS): detection of SiO masers in the Galactic thick disk and halo